ojcole/re-pairing-brackets/README.md

 ## Software Tests

 To run all of the tests of the system with some additional compilation flags on, run the following command.
 These tests should take around 3 minutes to complete and should all pass.
 There is a minute chance that the tests fail due to statistical anomalies; however, this is vanishingly small.
+One should run this command from within the `src` folder.

 ```bash
 bazel test //...:all --copt=-Ofast --copt=-std=c++2a
 ```

 This command will run all of the tests found in the source.
 The general structure of the tests is to sit alongside the source file they are testing with a `_test` suffix.
 For example, to test the `generate_all.h` interface, the test file `generate_all_test.cc` contains the correctness checks.
 While running these tests, depending on your system performance, there is a chance a test will timeout.
-In such cases, test can be rerun with the `--test_timeout=[num]` flag where `[num]` specifies the number of seconds the test should run for.
+In such cases, one can rerun the tests using the `--test_timeout=[num]` flag where `[num]` specifies the number of seconds after which the test should time out.

 ## Examples